EDIflyer/linux-notes/docs/general-notes/linux_notes.md

 `tar -xzf [filename.tar.gz]`
 `less` {excellent way to view a file, ++h++ for help, ++q++ to quit, lowercase-++g++ jump to start, uppercase-++g++ jump to end}
 `env` to print environment variables
+`watch` to run a command at pre-defined intervals - e.g., `watch -n 5 ls` to print the directory listing every 5s.
+Can set to exit when change detected, etc.

 to find recursively in folders...
 `find . -name '*.xml'`